 Focusing his practice on travel litigation, he appears frequently in large-scale group actions on both the claimant and defendant side.
 He handles claims arising from a range of transport accidents, both on road and at sea.
 "He is a great advocate, well respected by clients and judiciary alike, who has a wealth of knowledge and takes a tenacious approach to litigation."
 "Bruce is incredibly single-minded in his pursuit of the client's objective, and always prepared to think outside the box with liability arguments."
 "He gets a grasp of cases very quickly and is a bullish advocate."Successfully represented the claimant in the appeal of Gillian McIlhagga v Abdul Majid, which arose from a quad biking accident in Spain resulting in catastrophic injury. - Travel PI, Chambers UK 2017

 Hugely experienced senior junior with an enviable caseload of multimillion-pound catastrophic injury instructions, predominantly from claimant solicitors.
 Sources value his ability to be very direct in his dealings with the opposition while remaining entirely sympathetic and approachable for the client.
 "Very calm, very confident in his own abilities, not afraid of difficult cases."
 "Incredibly tenacious and single-minded in his pursuit of the client's objectives.
 He is very creative and always prepared to think outside the box."
-Represented the claimant in David O’Mahoney v Derek Stratton.
-A trooper in the Household Cavalry was struck by the defendant's taxi and suffered near-fatal brain injuries.
+Represented the claimant, a trooper in the Household Cavalry, who was struck by the defendant's taxi and suffered near-fatal brain injuries.
 Achieved £1.5 million at a joint settlement meeting. - Personal Injury, Chambers UK 2017

 Bruce Silvester is ranked as a Leading junior in 'Personal Injury'.
 "He will often get results that others would not." - Legal 500 2016